retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 ^^^^^^^^^^^^^

 :py:meth:`SplitSessions<retentioneering.data_processors_lib.split_sessions.SplitSessions>`
-data processor cuts user paths into sessions based on the defined ``session_cutoff`` timeout parameter.
+data processor cuts user paths into sessions based on the defined ``timeout`` timeout parameter.
 For each session, it creates a couple of synthetic events ``session_start`` and ``session_end``, like ``StartEndEvents``.
 Session identifiers are formed according to the